• Skip to main content

 Ms. Javiya has a passion for early childhood development and is committed to helping students and families during those crucial, formative years.
 She is involved in the NAEYC, as well as the TAAEYC.

-Shantell Horn, MWS Teaching Assistant
+Shantell Horn, Toddler Teaching Assistant

 Toddler Teaching Assistant